 Errors in Washington State water type maps result in the under-protection of 40-60% of the fish-bearing stream network.
 Over the 183 miles of streams in this study area, WFC found that 4.05 miles of those WDNR mapped channels did not exist, but that an additional 10.05 miles of stream channels did exist that were not on the official WDNR water type maps.

-Using visual and electrofishing surveys by state-established protocols, Wild Fish Conservancy documented and corrected water type classifications using established state protocols in approximately 50 miles of at-risk streams in the Chehalis watershed.
+Using visual and electrofishing surveys by state-established protocols, Wild Fish Conservancy (WFC) documented and corrected water type classifications using established state protocols in approximately 50 miles of at-risk streams in the Chehalis watershed.

 Working with the Chehalis Habitat Work Group and County staff, two priority subwatersheds were selected for the water type assessment: Wildcat Creek (tributary to the Cloquallum) and Allen Creek (tributary to Beaver Creek).